 Tweet in Twitter is a short sentence that can contain the opinions or sentiments of its own users.
 This is very potential for an organization or company to analyze it [3].
 The results of this analysis are useful for predicting things that will happen or become a trend in the future.
-In addition, the analysis result can be a description of the structure in the entity relationship between tweet users.
+In addition, In addition, the analysis result can be a description that can describe the structure of the entity relationship between tweet users.
 The activity of getting the results of this analysis requires sentiment analysis which contains a series of stages and is part of the Natural Langage Processing.
 Things that become objects of the results of this analysis are stock market predictions, general elections, measuring reactions to events or news, and measuring subjectivity.
 These results will be a guide for the company to make decisions that affect the company's policies.